dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/docker.md

 description: "You can use Docker to install dbt and adapter plugins from the command line."
 ---

-You will find dbt Core and all adapter plugins maintained by dbt Labs available as [Docker](https://docs.docker.com/) images.
  We recommend you use Docker to install dbt in production because it includes dbt Core, one or more database adapters, and all dependencies.
-You can use Docker to install and develop locally if you don't have a python environment set up.
+You can find `dbt-core` and all dbt Labs-maintained database adapters available as Docker images hosted on our [GitHub packages page](https://github.com/orgs/dbt-labs/packages?visibility=public).
+Using Docker to install and develop locally does not require you to have a python environment set up.

+### Prerequisites
+* You've installed Docker.
+For more information, see the [Docker](https://docs.docker.com/) site.
+* You understand which database adapter(s) you need.
+For more information, see [About dbt adapters](/dbt-cli/install/overview#about-dbt-adapters).
+* You have a general understanding of the dbt, dbt workflow, developing locally in the command line interface (CLI).
+For more information, see [About dbt](/docs/introduction#how-do-i-use-dbt).

 ### Install a dbt Docker image from Github Packages